All Episodes

 Having more fun than a human being should be allowed to have.

-My name's Rush Limbaugh, this the most listened to radio talk show in America.
+This is the most listened to radio talk show in America.

-It's the eponymous Rush Limbaugh program at 800 28282, the email address L Rushmore at EIBnet.com.
+It's the eponymous Rush Limbaugh program at 800-282-2882.

-Clinton campaign denies access to pool reporter.
+Clinton campaign denies access to Pool Reporter.

-It's a political story.
+It's a politico story.

-Hillary Clinton campaign denied access to the print pool reporter on Monday, re-igniting reporters' longstanding concerns about the Clinton campaign's commitment to running an open and transparent campaign.
+Hillary Clinton campaign denied access to the print pool reporter on Monday, reigniting reporters' long-standing concerns about the Clinton campaign's commitment to running an open and transparent campaign.

-What who in the world thought it was ever going to be that?
+Who in the world thought it was ever going to be that?

-What Dunderhead ever believed that it was going to be an open and transparent case.
+What Dunderhead ever believed that it was going to be an open and transparent case?

 We're talking about the Clintons here.

-Make a donation to one of the many Clinton foundations.
+It's obvious what the pool reporter needs to do, make a donation to one of the many Clinton foundations.

 Turns out there may be more of those than we've even heard of, folks.

-And the person the one reporter let in is called a pool reporter, because he's reporting for the pool, i.e.
+And the person the one reporter let in is called a pool reporter because he's reporting for the pool, i.e., the rest of the journalists not allowed in.

 And the Clinton campaign didn't let the pool reporter in, which means they didn't let the press in.

-If you don't let the pool reporter in, the print pool, then you're not letting anybody in on the on the print side, as it even says here, pool reporters are responsible for sending reports from the trail to the rest of the press corps.
+On the print side, as it even says here, pool reporters are responsible for sending reports from the trail to the rest of the press corpse.

 And it's obvious what reporters are going to have to do is pay.